FKSkinnerLab/OLM_IS3control/README.md

 Choosing the OLM cell model:
 In init_model.hoc adjust the "cell" variable (line 2) to numeric values of either 1 or 2, corresponding to cells 1 and 2 in the manuscript.
 Note that in the code, cell 1 is also referred to as "Gormadoc" and cell 2 is also referred to in "Isembard".

+Run PRC simulations:
-Run PRC simulations (Fig 3A,B,D): python init.py
+python init.py

-Run code for plotting traces of interest (Fig 3C): python init_tracesofinterest.py
+Run code for plotting traces of interest: python init_tracesofinterest.py

-Run code for plotting cell 1 vs cell 2 (Fig 4; note that init.py needs to have been run for both cell 1 and 2 for this code to work): python AnalyzeResulte.py
+Run code for plotting cell 1 vs cell 2 (note that init.py needs to have been run for both cell 1 and 2 for this code to work): python AnalyzeResulte.py

 Plotting: